electric-cloud-community/EC-DSLIDE/README.md

 * From the Electric Flow Administration, Plugin Tab, install this plugin file, then promote it

 ## Support information
-This tool has had very little testing.
-It was developed with the ElectricFlow SDK 6.0.
+This tool was developed with the ElectricFlow SDK 6.0.

+While this tool has had very little formal testing, it is actively used by the field engineers for editting and running DSL scripts.

+### Known Issues
-The tool uses the ElectricFlow REST API.
+* The tool uses the ElectricFlow REST API.
 Some users have experienced problems accessing the REST documentation and API; the workaround is to place the file restapi.conf (in the same directory as this README file) in the ElectricFlow Apache conf/conf.d directory and restart the commanderApache service.

-Seem to work fine on Chrome and Firefox.
+* Works well on Chrome and Firefox.
 It does not seem to run on Internet Explorer.

 ## Acknowledgements
 This tool was build on top of https://github.com/codemirror/CodeMirror.
 We greatly appreciate the contributions of the authors of Codemirror.